kuegi/defichain_maxi/ocean-client/README.md

 ### VAULTMAXI_KEEP_CLEAN
 value: string
 possible values: `"true", "false"`
+default: true

 Enabled: keeps your address clean by using commissions (dust) to payback loans and adding liquidity to your pool-pair

 Disabled: will not touch commissions (dust), only what is needed by default calculations

+### VAULTMAXI_SWAP_REWARDS_TO_MAIN
+value: string
+possible values: `"true", "false"`
+default: true

+Enabled: rewards will be swapped to your main collateral asset ("DUSD" if not DFI) before reinvesting

+Disabled: rewards will be directly reinvested as DFI

 ### VAULTMAXI_OCEAN_URL
 value: string